 Trump ceased to be a head of state and a Twitter user around the same time in connection with his comments made in person and on the social network leading up to the insurection at the U.S. Capitol in Washington D.C. on Jan 6.
 Upon the inauguration of successor Joe Biden several days later, the former U.S. president's official @POTUS account was archived.

 Biden decided to start with a blank slate for the @POTUS account, a decision that has set the current U.S. president back in the world leaders ranking.
 Biden comes third behind the Pope, counting 47 million followers.
 Two thirds come from his personal account, @JoeBiden.

 Many heads of state use several Twitter accounts to promote themselves and their policies.
 Pope Francis actually has 52 million followers between nine different language accounts, the biggest being English (18.8m), Spanish (18.7m), Portuguese (5m) and Italian (5m).

 The remainder of the top 8 ranking consists of Muslim leaders.
 The most followed is Turkish president Recep Tayyip Erdoğan, who also has dedicated accounts in Arabic, Russian, French, German and Spanish.

 There are also heads of state, however, to whom the use of Twitter seems less important.
-German chancellor Angela Merkel, for instance, tweets seldomly and only has around 50,000 followers.
-She leaves tweeting to government spokesperson Steffen Seibert (@RegSprecher), who after all has around 0.9 million followers.
+German chancellor Angela Merkel leaves the tweeting to government spokesperson Steffen Seibert (@RegSprecher), who has a comparably meager 1 million followers.